Marwan9Atef/Driver-App-Road-Map/README.md

 **File location:** `core/utils/sizebox_util.dart`

 **Purpose:**
-The `SizeboxUtil` extension provides a convenient way to create `SizedBox` widgets directly from a `num` (int/double) for spacing in the UI.
-Reduces boilerplate and improves readability.
+Provides a convenient way to create `SizedBox` widgets from a `num` for spacing in the UI.

 **Code (as text):**
 ```